zoeyj3/2216_documentation/docs/general-operations.md

 By the end of this section, you will have successfully learned the following:

-:white_check_mark:&nbsp; How to create a new draw.io file and save it to Google Drive.
+- [x] How to create a new draw.io file and save it to Google Drive.

-:white_check_mark:&nbsp; How to share your diagram with collaborators via email or link
+- [x] How to share your diagram with collaborators via email or link

-:white_check_mark:&nbsp; How to export your diagram as a PDF.
+- [x] How to export your diagram as a PDF.

 Great job! &nbsp;:blush:&nbsp; Check out the next page, and we are going to create your first diagram!